ixiao1005/V-CL/README.md

 The raw videos contain identifiable facial information and are therefore not included in this public GitHub repository.

-The videos are available through the restricted-access dataset repository described in the accompanying manuscript.
+The videos are available through the restricted-access dataset repository described in our manuscript.

 After obtaining authorized access, place the video files in: